Chapter Six - US Securities Exchange - pink herring

 I ask Telstra: a document that has been colloquially called the ‘pink herring’, that was filed with the US Securities Exchange recently, focused on the adverse publicity of the CoT cases.
 The document was prepared as part of the privatisation and so on.
 It focuses more on the effect of the publicity on Telstra, apparently than on the materiality of any sums of money which may ultimately be paid.
 Will the Australian prospectus for the Telstra sale give a more detailed assessment of the financial effect of the CoT cases on Telstra?

-The John Howard government only allowed the 5 litmus tests COT cases out of the 21 Cases to be resolved as part of the Senate Committee investigations had he allowed the other sixteen COT Cases; this would have affected the Telstra sale prospectus.
+The John Howard government only allowed the 5 litmus tests COT cases out of the 21 Cases to be resolved as part of the Senate Committee investigations.
+Had he allowed the other sixteen COT Cases, this would have affected the Telstra sale prospectus.
 So, the Howard government hung out to dry the other sixteen COT Cases so that any compensation paid to them would not affect the sale prospectus.

-At a press conference, on 14 November 2002 Senator Len Harris advised the media that all was not right with the selling off of the remaining Telstra network noting:
+At a press conference on 14 November 2002, Senator Len Harris advised the media that all was not right with the selling off of the remaining Telstra network, noting:

 “The urgency of the Government to unload Telstra is the realisation that it needs a huge injection of capital expenditure just to remain operational.